MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/applying-group-policy-troubleshooting-guidance.md

 - Error code 5 (Access is denied)

-   This error code usually indicates that the user or computer does not have the appropriate permissions to access the path specified in the event.
+   This error code usually indicates that the user or computer doesn't have the appropriate permissions to access the path specified in the event.
 On the domain controller, ensure the user and computer have appropriate permission to read the path specified in the event.
 To test computer and user credentials:

    1. Log off and restart the computer.
    2. Log on the computer with the domain credentials previously used.

-- Error code 53 (The network path was not found)
+- Error code 53 (The network path wasn't found)

    This error code usually indicates that the computer cannot resolve the name in the provided network path.
 To test network path name resolution:

    1. Identify the domain controller used by the computer.
 The name of the domain controller is logged in the details of the error event.
    2. Try to connect to the netlogon share on the domain controller using the path *\\\\\<dcName\>\\netlogon* where \<dcName\> is the name the name of the domain controller in the error event.

-### Event ID: 1053
+### Event ID 1053

 Here's the description of Event ID 1053: